waliiut08/cmds/large_scale_system.md

 ### Functional Requirement: [ pick 2 or 3 most important features]
+    - What part of the system to design?
+    - What are the steps of the Request flow from user to the db and Respose from the DB to the user.
+    -
     - User related: who are the users/ how they will be served
     - User Scale: Daily Actiuve User (DAU), Lar sclae Data reaqd/write?
     - basic algorithm to serve the problem